Tia Health gets over $24 million to build a network of holistic health clinics and virtual services for women – TechCrunch

 Tia Health, the developer of a network of digital wellness apps, clinics and telehealth services designed to treat women’s health holistically, has raised $24.275 million in a new round of funding.

-The company said that the financing would support the expansion of its telehealth and clinical services to new markets, although co-founder and chief executive Carolyn Witte would not disclose, where, exactly those locations would be.
+The company said the financing would support the expansion of its telehealth and clinical services to new markets, although co-founder and chief executive Carolyn Witte would not disclose, where, exactly those locations would be.

 Co-founded initially as a text-based tool for women to communicate and receive advice on sexual health and wellness, Witte and her co-founder Felicity Yost always had bigger ambitions for their business.

-Last year, Tia launched its first physical clinic in New York and now boasts a team of 15 physicians, physician assistants, registered nurses, therapists, and other treatment providers.
+Last year, Tia launched its first physical clinic in New York and now boasts a team of 15 physicians, physician assistants, registered nurses, therapists and other treatment providers.
 The support staff is what helps keeps cost down, according to Witte.

 “We reduce the cost of care by 40% [and] we do that through collaborative care staffing.
-[That] leverages mid-level providers like nurse practitioners to deliver higher touch care at lower cost,” she said.
+[That] leverages mid-level providers like nurse practitioners to deliver higher-touch care at lower cost,” she said.

 Tia closed its most recent round before shelter-in-place went into effect in New York on March 17, and since then worked hard to port its practices over to telehealth and virtual medicine, Witte said.